anglus/homework/README.md

 When you are finished setting up your options, click `Continue`.
 On the **Install** page, you will be given the option of going back to make more changes or continuing with the installation.
 If you are satisfied with your choices, click `Continue`.
 You will see a list of tasks performed by the installation script.
 Click `Continue`, and you will be taken to the **Complete!** page, where the MediaWiki configuration file, `LocalSettings.php`, will begin downloading to your local computer.
 Make sure the file has been fully downloaded to your computer before you close out of the **Complete!** page.

 In order to finish setting up MediaWiki, we need to copy this file to our droplet.
-We could put it in our MediaWiki directory, but let's put it in a more convenient and secure location: `/etc/mediawiki`.
+We could put the file in our MediaWiki directory, but let's put it in a more convenient location: `/etc/mediawiki`.
 Enter the following command to create the new directory:

 ```command
 sudo mkdir /etc/mediawiki